Azynokel/empiris-benchmark-test/README.md

 ## Known Issues

-- The TSBS Adapter can currently run in a cloud environment and only victoriametrics.
+- The TSBS Adapter can currently only run in a cloud environment with victoriametrics.
 In the GitHub action's VM we experience unexpected behavior that requires further analysis.

-## Future Work

-- More Adapters like Artillery (currently wip)
-- VPC Peering
-- Scalable and Distributed Benchmarking Clients
-- Duet Benchmark
-- Optimizations for Cloud Ressource Provisioning

 ## Development